International Finance Corporation

 Post in 2015

 Tiger Resources Ltd is an Australian company engaged in the discovery, development, and exploration of high-grade copper and cobalt deposits.
-It operates primarily in the Katanga Copper Belt, a significant mining region located in the Democratic Republic of Congo (DRC).
-With its headquarters in West Perth, Australia, Tiger Resources aims to capitalize on the rich mineral resources of this area, known for its substantial copper and cobalt reserves.
+Situated in West Perth, the company primarily operates within the Katanga Copper Belt, a region in the Democratic Republic of Congo renowned for its rich mineral resources.
+Tiger Resources aims to leverage the potential of this area to enhance its mining operations and contribute to the global supply of these essential metals.

 Roxgold Inc. is a Canadian gold mining company focused on acquiring, exploring, and evaluating mineral properties.
 It operates primarily in West Africa, holding significant interests in the Yaramoko gold project in Burkina Faso, which spans approximately 200 square kilometers within the Houndé greenstone belt.
 Additionally, Roxgold has a 100% interest in the Séguéla gold project in Côte d'Ivoire, encompassing 11 mineral exploration permits.
 The company also explores other properties, including Houko, Solna, and Boussara in Burkina Faso.
 Roxgold's business model involves developing these projects through to construction or evaluating them for potential disposition.
 The primary source of revenue for the company comes from the sale of gold produced at its mining operations.
 Headquartered in Toronto, Canada, Roxgold is dedicated to advancing its mineral assets in a sustainable manner.